juanpinzon/CS61C-Proj1-MapReduce/README.md

     Let Aw be the number of occurrences of w in the corpus.
     Let Sw be the the sum of f(dw) over all occurrences of w in the corpus.
     Co-occurrence rate :=  if(Sw > 0)   Sw * (log(Sw))^3  / Aw
                            else  0

 Your task is to produce an ordered list of words for the target word sorted by generalized co-occurrence rate, ordered with the biggest co-occurrence rates at the top.
 The data will be the same data we used in labs 2 and 3.
 This isn't the most sophisticated text-analysis algorithm out there, but it's enough to illustrate what you can do with MapReduce.

 ## Part 1 Instructions

-In the proj1 directory that you pulled, you will find skeleton code for two MapReduce jobs and a Makefile in a file called Proj1.java and also a file called DoublePair.java, which is a custom Writable class.
+In the proj1 directory that you pulled, you will find skeleton code for two MapReduce jobs and a Makefile in a file called Proj1.java and also a file called *DoublePair.java*, which is a custom Writable class.
 That directory will also include some test data which will contain some of the results from our reference implementation.
 You should get the same output as we did, approximate to some floating point roundoff.

 For part 1, you will need to :